temporalio/sdk-ruby/README.md

   * _Technically_ `Kernel.sleep` and `Timeout.timeout` also delegate to the above calls, but the more explicit workflow forms are encouraged because they accept more options and are not subject to Ruby standard library implementation changes.
-  * Timers accept a `Cancellation`, but if none given, it defaults to `Temporalio::Workflow.cancellation`.
+  * Each timer accepts a `Cancellation`, but if none is given, it defaults to `Temporalio::Workflow.cancellation`.
 * `Temporalio::Workflow.wait_condition` accepts a block that waits until the evaluated block result is truthy, then returns the value.
   * This function is invoked on each iteration of the internal event loop.
 This means it cannot have any side effects.
   * This is commonly used for checking if a variable is changed from some other part of a workflow (e.g. a signal handler).
-  * Wait conditions accept a `Cancellation`, but if none given, it defaults to `Temporalio::Workflow.cancellation`.
+  * Each wait conditions accepts a `Cancellation`, but if none is given, it defaults to `Temporalio::Workflow.cancellation`.

-#### Workflow Task Scheduling and Cancellation
+#### Workflow Fiber Scheduling and Cancellation

 Workflows are backed by a custom, deterministic `Fiber::Scheduler`.
 All fiber calls inside a workflow use this scheduler to ensure coroutines run deterministically.